-As learning leaders, if we want to reduce attrition rates and improve ROI from our training initiatives, we need to get even more creative in capturing our audience’s attention and keeping them engaged.
+As learning leaders, if we want to improve engagement, create memorable learning experiences and improve ROI from our training initiatives, we need to get even more creative in capturing our audience’s attention and keeping them coming back for more.
 Instead of simply coming up with a course and telling people to take it, we serve ourselves and our audience better by finding ways to inject a learning spirit into the company.

 1) Creating personalized learning experiences

-New technology is making it easier to create programs that are centered on individual learning plans.
-Short modules and options to learn when, where and how a person wants to are all attractive to learners and should be incorporated by designers.
+New technology is making it easier to create programs that are centered on individual learning paths.
+Short modules and options to learn when, where, and how a person wants to are all attractive to learners and should be incorporated by designers.

 2) Evolving from "e" to "m"

 Learning can literally happen anywhere now, and a recent study conducted by LinkedIn showed that over half of learners engage at the point of need, meaning at the time they need the information.
 Others do it during a commute, in their free time or at their desk.
 Learners are used to being able to access information 24/7, and you need to make your learning programs available in this way too.

 To achieve this, we need to leverage the abilities of mobile devices.
 Taking advantage of mobile interactions like swiping and pinching will also help attract reluctant employees.
 Learning leaders that adopt a mobile mindset will disrupt and make an impact on their audience.

 3) Tracking All Learning Experiences

 Today all learning activities (both online and offline) are easy to track using the xAPI.
 Just like Google keeps track of what search and do online, the xAPI lets technogies like the LRS (learning record store) track of all of your employees digital learning activities at work.

 Reading an article, attending a meeting, watching a video, taking a course – every each of these actions is now considered a learning activity at work.